-OIT Visitor IP Service provides Internet service to devices not registered in the Princeton University Host Database when they are attached via Ethernet to the guestnet network in the guest rooms of Palmer House.
+OIT Visitor IP Service provides Internet service to devices when they are attached via Ethernet to the guestnet network.
+The guestnet network is intended to be available only in the guest rooms of Palmer House.
 (Palmer House is a University guest house.)

 The following procedures apply to all computers attached to the campus network, but are of special importance for visitor devices:

 E.g. if your computer is in any of these modes, then before attaching a Ethernet cable, first wake up your computer, shut it down entirely, then attach the cable, and finally start up your computer.

 By shutting down entirely, you are less likely to make the mistake of later re-attaching your computer to a network cable while the computer is powered-on or sleeping.
 (And you'll also avoid needing to wake up a sleeping computer just so you can power it down before re-attaching it to networking wiring.)

 The following items are specific to Visitor IP Service: